 One final tip on spending a little for a lot of style: Start early.
 Very early -- like, say, the day after you finish celebrating.
 Most stores (even the high-end ones!) put holiday-related décor on clearance the second the holiday is over.
 Buy early, buy cheap and store it until next year.
 You'll get a rush when you open up that box of brand-new décor in 11 months.

-For more information on decorating, budget-friendly style and related topics, look over the links on the next page.
+For more information on decorating, budget-friendly style and related topics, look over the links below.